guilherme-sotti-neto/Chromatic-MIDI-Keyboard/README.md

 # Chromatic MIDI Button Keyboard

 # About
-This project was made to be open to anyone who wants to make your own Chromatic MIDI Keyboard at home.
+This project was made to be open for anyone who wants to make their own Chromatic MIDI Keyboard at home.
 I tried to make it as reliable and fixable as possible.

 # Components